It’s easy to become a member. Start here so we can help your business thrive. View membership benefits.

 Highlights of the Huntington Regional Chamber of Commerce’s yearly activities

-In 2016, the Chamber expanded its Manufacturers’ Roundtable platform into Cabell County.
-A Manufacturers’ Roundtable had previously been successfully developed for Wayne County.
-The Roundtables were established to bring together manufacturing based businesses to discuss workforce succession planning, improved technical workforce training and employee recruitment strategies.
+The Chamber continued to strengthen its Manufacturers’ Roundtable platforms which are now presented in both Cabell and Wayne Counties.
+The Roundtables bring together manufacturing based businesses to discuss workforce succession planning, improved technical workforce training and employee recruitment strategies.
 The ongoing meetings for both groups will continue to focus on workforce initiatives and address the needs of regional manufacturing companies.

-The Chamber’s Fifth Annual Business After Hours Trade Show, presented by Huntington Banks, continued to expand in 2016, hosting a sold out exhibit space and an increase in attendees.
+The Chamber’s Sixth Annual Business After Hours Trade Show, presented by Huntington Banks, continued to expand in 2017, hosting a sold out exhibit space and an increase in attendees.
+The Trade Show was set to a Rock and Roll theme with iHeart Media serving as a Gold Sponsor of the event.
 More than 70 regional businesses were featured with numerous prize drawings and giveaways.
-The Trade Show provides an opportunity for business owners and their employees to gain new business contacts and customers while promoting their goods and services.
+The Trade Show provides a valuable opportunity for business owners and their employees to gain new business contacts and customers while promoting their goods and services.

-The Chamber’s Downtown Live Committee expanded its annual Restaurant Week to incorporate all of Cabell County, featuring Chamber Member restaurants in celebration of local dining.
+The Chamber’s Downtown Live Committee added a new recognition event to its slate of promotions with the creation of Retail Week presented in June.
+Retail Week spotlighted 15 local retailers to increase traffic and encourage local shopping.
+The committee also presented its annual Restaurant Week which incorporates all of Cabell County, featuring Chamber Member restaurants in celebration of local dining.
 The committee produced a series of radio broadcasts to promote Small Business Saturday, as well as a Shop Local for the Holidays campaign.
-Downtown Live also organized and directed the Annual Huntington’s Christmas Parade of Lights, presented by Dutch Miller Kia, on Dec.
-5, 2016.
+Downtown Live also organized and directed the Annual Huntington’s Christmas Parade of Lights, presented by Dutch Miller Auto, on Dec.
+9, 2017.
+The parade featured more than 70 participants and attractions.
 The Downtown Live Committee and its events are sponsored by the City of Huntington and the Cabell County Commission.

-Women 2 Women, the Chamber’s committee for professional women, sponsored by Somerville & Company, P.L.L.C. presented a variety of programming in 2016 to promote professional development and community involvement.
-Events included an exclusive luncheon with Marshall University President Dr. Jerome A. Gilbert and MU First Lady Leigh Gilbert, which was also attended by U.S. Senator Shelley Moore Capito.
-Other events included an Identity Theft Prevention workshop, women’s health seminars, culinary workshop at Huntington’s Kitchen, and the Annual Holiday Social at The Cellar Door.
+Women 2 Women, the Chamber’s committee for professional women, sponsored by Somerville & Company, P.L.L.C. presented a variety of programming in 2017 to promote professional development and community involvement.
+Events included: Let’s Get Organized; An Evening at The Pottery Place; Summer Networking; and the Annual Holiday Social which served as a fundraising event for Branches Domestic Violence Shelter.
 The committee works to identify women leaders in the region and provide networking opportunities to increase professional growth.

 Programming & Events

 Networking opportunities play a vital role in connecting Chamber Members.
-The Chamber continues to host a quarterly New Member Breakfast series to help new members make business contacts and learn more about membership benefits.
-In 2016, the traditional and popular Business After Hours events were hosted by: Huntington’s Kitchen, Guyan Golf and Country Club, Big Sandy Superstore Arena, Huntington Junior College, and Creative Kitchens.
+In 2017, Business After Hours events were hosted by: Guyan Golf & Country Club, Beltone Hearing Aid Center, and Mountwest Community & Technical College.
 City National Bank hosted the Annual Holiday Business After Hours in December.